KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_Update_numberOfCuboids
 	:dedent: 8

 We will render 64 interactable cubes, 2 cuboids representing the controllers and a further 2 for the floor and table from the previous chapter.
-Now add the following coded that sets up the orientation, position and color of each interactable cube.
+After the call to create the graphics pipeline object, add the following coded that sets up the orientation, position and color of each interactable cube.

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_Update_numberOfCuboids
+	:start-after: XR_DOCS_TAG_BEGIN_Setup_Blocks
-	:end-before: XR_DOCS_TAG_END_Update_numberOfCuboids
+	:end-before: XR_DOCS_TAG_END_Setup_Blocks
 	:dedent: 8

-Recall that we've already inserted a call to PollActions() in the function RenderFrame(), so we're ready to render the controller position and input values.
-In RenderLayer, after we render the floor and table, render the controller positions and interactable cubes:
+Recall that we've already inserted a call to ``PollActions()`` in the function ``RenderFrame()``, so we're ready to render the controller position and input values.
+In ``RenderLayer()`` method, after we render the floor and table, render the controller positions and interactable cubes, add the following code:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp